Bridging finance could save your dream

-Bridging Finance is often taken out where funding is required at short notice, for example, buying a property at auction.
+Bridging Finance in Birmingham is often taken out where funding is required at short notice, for example, buying a property at auction.
 However, a bridging finance mortgage has many other uses, the most common bridging finance solutions being:

 - Purchase one property before completion on the sale of another by utilising a bridging mortgage.

 - Fund the purchase of a property in need of refurbishment and possibly un-mortgagable in its current condition.
 The property would then be re-financed onto a normal mortgage after the improvements have been completed.

 The list of possible uses is virtually endless, but they often have two elements in common; they are required at short notice and for a short period of time.

-Bridging can be either on an “open”1. or “closed”2. bridging basis.
-We have access to bridging schemes through associate companies that will meet this need, while RM Mortgage Solutions arranges longer term funding to replace the ‘bridge’ once the purchase is complete.
+A Bridging loan can be either on an “open”(1) or “closed”(2) bridging basis.
+RM Mortgage Solutions have the resources to arrange bridging loans that will meet your needs, whilst we can also arrange the longer-term funding to replace the bridging loan once the purchase is complete.

 (1) An “open” bridging loan requires no pre-arranged exit strategy with the lender.